Dr. Ann Bradford Caballero

-Dr. Ann Caballero is a Licensed Psychologist (clinical) and Licensed Specialist in School Psychology (LSSP).
+Dr. Ann Caballero is a Licensed Clinical Child Psychologist and Licensed Specialist in School Psychology (LSSP).
 Her scope of practice includes children, adolescents, parents, and families.
-Dr. Caballero earned her master’s and doctoral degrees from Wheaton College with an emphasis on the integration of clinical psychology and Christian faith.
+Dr. Caballero earned her master’s and doctoral degrees from Wheaton College.

 Dr. Caballero was born and raised in Kentucky, attended graduate school in Chicago, and is now a transplanted Texan.
 She enjoys spending time with her husband, two children, and golden retriever.
-Her hobbies include traveling, relaxing at the beach, cooking, photography, and serving in her local church.
+Her hobbies include traveling, relaxing at the beach, cooking, and photography.

 A Message from Dr. Caballero: